naccdata/system-design/src/markdown/02-domain-model.md

 ## Domain Objects

-The repository captures data for for a project the goal of which is to capture (longitudinal) standardized observations for the enrolled participants.
+The repository captures data for for a project, the goal of which is to capture (longitudinal) standardized observations for the enrolled participants.
-A project consists of centers that enroll and observe participants, and a design which determines the observations that will be made.
+A project consists of centers that enroll and observe participants, and a design that determines the observations made.

 ```mermaid
 classDiagram